CEL012 Electrification and Waste Heat Recovery

 Dr TAN Yen Kheng

-His core strengths lie in the fields of research, design and productization of mechatronic systems, and holds a Doctor of Philosophy (PhD) in Electrical and Computer Engineering awarded from the National University of Singapore.
+Yen Kheng is presently a technologist of startup companies, a product consultant of small-medium-enterprises and an educator of institute of higher learnings.
+He holds a Doctor of Philosophy (PhD) in Electrical and Computer Engineering awarded from the National University of Singapore.

 Dr Amit GUPTA

-Dr Amit K. Gupta holds a bachelor’s degree in electrical engineering from the Indian Institute of Technology (IIT)-Roorkee and a Ph.D. in Electrical Engineering from National University of Singapore (NUS).
-During 2000-12, he worked for Bechtel Corporation, Samsung Heavy Industries, Delphi Automotive Systems and Vestas Wind Systems.
-Since August 2012, he is Head of Rolls-Royce Electrical at Rolls-Royce Singapore Pte Ltd. He is Director of the Electrical Programme at Rolls-Royce@NTU Corporate lab and Rolls-Royce Director for the Electrical Power System Integration Lab @ NTU (EPSIL@N).
+Amit K. Gupta holds a bachelor’s degree in electrical engineering from the Indian Institute of Technology (IIT)-Roorkee and Ph.D. in Electrical Engineering from National University of Singapore (NUS).
+During 2000-08, he worked for Bechtel Corporation, Samsung Heavy Industries and Delphi Automotive Systems.
+During 2008-12, he worked for Vestas Wind Systems where he drove wind turbine drive train technologies and solutions.
+During 2012-24, he worked for Rolls-Royce Singapore Pte Ltd. in multiple roles and drove electrification technologies, products, and solutions for Aerospace, Defence, Industrial Power Systems etc. He spearheaded the collaboration between Rolls-Royce and Nanyang Technological University (NTU)-Singapore as Director of the Electrical Programme at Rolls-Royce@NTU Corporate lab and Director for the Electrical Power System Integration Lab @ NTU (EPSIL@N).

-He is an IEEE IAS distinguished lecturer for 2022-23.
-He is an Associate Editor for IEEE Transitions on Power Electronics and plays an active role in organizing electrical power engineering conferences in Asia.
+Since 2013, he is an Adjunct Professor with EEE-NTU.
+He is an IEEE IAS Distinguished/Prominent lecturer for 2022-25.
+He delivers several invited/keynote speeches.
+He is an Associate Editor for IEEE Transitions on Power Electronics.
 He is Fellow of IEEE – USA, IET - UK, IES - Singapore, and a Chartered Engineer - Engineering Council (UK).

 COURSE TITLE ACADEMIC UNIT